Maneki Neko: The Wonderful Legendary Lucky Cat!

 The Maneki Neko is a traditional Japanese figurine that has become a beloved and famous symbol of good fortune and prosperity.
 This lucky talisman is common in businesses and homes throughout Japan and other parts of Asia.

 Maneki Neko, also known as the “beckoning cat” or the “lucky cat,” is a traditional Japanese figurine.
-People believe they bring good fortune, wealth, and prosperity to its owner.
-“Maneki” means “beckoning” or “inviting” in Japanese, while “neko” means “cat”.
+People believe they bring their owners good fortune, wealth, and prosperity.
+“Maneki” means “beckoning” or “inviting” in Japanese, while “neko” means “cat.”
 The statue features a cat with one or both paws raised in a welcoming gesture.
 Many display it in storefronts, homes, and public places throughout Japan and other parts of Asia.

 The Maneki Neko’s Origin